Camsz27/shopping-cart/README.md

 ## Description

-The objective of this project was to keep practicing React and use for the first time React Router and Bootstrap.
+The objective of this project was to keep working with React and use for the first time React Router and Bootstrap.

 ## Built With